How to Clean and Brighten a Deck With Oxygen Cleaner

-Not all deck refinishing projects require you go through this step.
+Not all deck refinishing projects require you to go through this cleaning process.
 Your deck may just need to be power washed, but if your deck has been painted or you've used an opaque stain, you may have to go through this step.

-- Eye Protection (goggles)
+- 1 Eye Protection (goggles)

-- Rubber Gloves
+- 1 Rubber gloves

-- Paint Scraper
+- 1 Paint scraper

-- Plastic Drop cloths (to protect plants)
+- 1 Plastic drop cloths (to protect plants)

-- Deck Cleaner
+- 1 Deck cleaner

 Inspect the Deck (Annually)

-The first step is to prepare the wood surface for stain by removing loose surface finishes and paint if needed.
-If your deck does not have paint or opaque stain that is loose you can skip this step.
-If your deck is painted and you want to repaint it you can also skip this step.
-This step is only if you have a painted or opaque stain and want to have a semi-transparent wood stained refinished surface.
+The first step is to prepare the wood surface for stain by removing loose surface finishes and painting if needed.
+If your deck does not have loose paint or opaque stain, you can skip this step.
+If your deck is painted and you want to repaint it, you can also skip this step.
+This step is only needed if you have a painted or opaque stain and want to have a semi-transparent wood stain refinished surface.

-- Using a sharp paint scraper remove any loose solid stain, paint or finish.
+Using a sharp paint scraper, remove any loose solid stain, paint, or finish.

-- Apply the chemical stripper according to directions.
-Usually you'll apply it in smaller sections and wait for it to work, then scrape the loosened finish away from the wood.
-For stubborn areas you may have to apply the stripper a second time.
+Apply the chemical stripper according to directions.
+Usually, you'll apply it in smaller sections and wait for it to work, then scrape the loosened finish away from the wood.
+For stubborn areas, you may have to apply the stripper a second time.
 You can also get in tight corners by using a putty knife.
 Rinse the stripper away as required by the instructions.

 There are a few types of deck cleaners or deck restorers on the market.
 They typically fall into three main types of cleaning base categories: